mateogal/netspion/readme.md

 # Netspion
 > [!NOTE]
 > Netspion is a tool with useful pre-defined techniques for ethical hacking.
-> You can execute directly to shell inside of Netspion if you want to run custom commands.
+> You can run custom commands directly in the shell inside Netspion.

 > [!IMPORTANT]
 > **Python 3.10+ required**